Henry F. Dimock

-Henry Farnam Dimock (March 28, 1842 – April 10, 1911) was a lawyer in New York City who was closely associated with the Whitney family business interests.
+Henry Farnam Dimock (March 28, 1842 – April 10, 1911) was an American lawyer in New York City who was closely associated with the Whitney family business interests.

 Early life and education

 Dimock was born in South Coventry, Connecticut, the son of Dr. Timothy Dimock, MD and Laura F. (née Booth) Dimock.
 The family were descended from Thomas Dimock, who came from England to Dorchester, Massachusetts, in 1637, and later settled in Barnstable, Massachusetts.
 Henry Dimock was a distant cousin of Ira Dimock (1827-1917), silk manufacturer, and Dr. Susan Dimock MD (1847-1875), an early female physician who perished in the wreck of the SS Schiller in the Scilly Islands.

 He was graduated from Yale University in 1863, where he was a member of Skull and Bones, and from Harvard Law School in 1865.
 In the latter year he commenced the practice of law in New York City.